dnhn/git-audio/readme.md

    ```shell
    make commit
    ```
-1. `git init` will now include the hook in new repositories
+1. `git init`

+   New repositories will now include the hook.
+1. Commit!

 To stop including the hook in new repositories, run